Edirom/Edirom-Online/README.md

 ## Other deployment methods

-Please see our documentation in the wiki section: https://github.com/Edirom/Edirom-Online/wiki
+Please see our documentation in the [wiki](https://github.com/Edirom/Edirom-Online/wiki).

 ## License